shimaore/abrasive-ducks/util/backend-subscription-filterer.coffee.md

 The backend might subscribe to indidual keys.

-            return true if set,has key
+            return true if set.has key

 The backend might also subscribe to `<type>:*`, which forwards all keys starting with `<type>:` (types can only contain letters, digits, underscore, or dash).